appscode/blog/content/post/kubedb-v2021.06.23/index.md

 * Deprecated ElasticsearchVersion: xpack-7.9.1, xpack-7.8.0, xpack-7.7.1, xpack-7.6.2, xpack-7.5.2, xpack-7.4.2, xpack-7.3.2, xpack-7.2.1, xpack-7.1.1, xpack-6.8.10.
 * Add timeout for ElasticsearchOpsRequest.
 * Stash checks are skipped in Ops Request, if Stash is not installed.
-* Fixed health check even with bas Elasticsearch deployments.
+* Fixed health check even with bad Elasticsearch deployments.
 * Now the **heap size** of Elasticsearch node is **50% of Pod’s memory limit**.
 * KubeDB no longer sets default cpu limits.
 Only cpu requests and memory limits are set by default.
 * Log level issues are fixed.